OlsonTyler0/388-code/README.md

 # 388 Code

 This Flask application provides functionality for YouTube privacy analysis and JSON data management using Google Cloud Services.

+This was created as a college project and will not be actively maintained.

 ## The layout of this code